jwig22/jwig22.github.io/_posts/2022-12-28-cyclystic-case-study.markdown

 ---
 layout: post
-title: "Who's Riding That Bike?"
+title: "Who's Riding That Bike?
+(Tableau)"
 date: 2022-12-28 19:32:20
 description: Membership analysis for Cyclistic bikes in Chicago, IL for Google Data Analytics Certificate.
 img: cyclistic-cover-photo3.png # Add image post (optional)
 ---

+Google Data Analytics Certificate Capstone Project in Tableau.

 Note: Here is the link to the Tableau workbook I used to explore this data. [**TABLEAU WORKBOOK LINK**][tableau-link] You can use it to explore any of the visuals in greater depth.